Flash-X/Milhoja/docs/DevGuide/code_generation.rst

 JSON Abstraction Layer
 ----------------------

-This is a class responsible for abstracting the JSON file in such a way that the task function generator and data Packets generator can be given exactly what they need to generate their respective files without the need for having multiple or separate JSONs.
+This is a python class responsible for abstracting the JSON file in such a way that the task function generator and DataPacket generator can be given exactly what they need to generate their respective files without the need for having multiple or separate JSONs.

 Task functions
 --------------